Soul And / Or Related Artists

 He wrote the majority of Ike And Tina Turner's 'Nuff Said' in 1970, before rejoining Motown and co-writing Michael Jackson's 1972 hit 'I Wanna Be Where You Are' with T-Boy Ross, brother of Diana Ross.

-Instead, Motown boss Berry Gordy persuaded Ware to give the songs to Marvin Gaye, in return for being allowed to produce the superstar.
+Instead, Motown boss Berry Gordy persuaded Leon to give the songs to Marvin Gaye, in return for being allowed to produce the superstar.

-The result was the delicate and tender 'I Want You', one of Gaye's finest artistic achievements.
+The result was the delicate and tender 'I Want You', one of Marvin's finest artistic achievements.

-This exposure enabled Ware to launch his own career with the acclaimed 'Musical Massage'.
+This exposure enabled Leon to launch his own career with the acclaimed 'Musical Massage'.

-Leaving Motown in 1978, he enjoyed minor US hits in 1979 and 1981 with 'What's Your Name?' and 'Baby Don't Stop Me', in the same heavily produced, lush style that he had fashioned for Gaye.
+Leaving Motown in 1978, he enjoyed minor US hits in 1979 and 1981 with 'What's Your Name?' and 'Baby Don't Stop Me', in the style that he had created for Marvin.

 He has worked, written or produced material for artists as diverse as:

-Quincy Jones, Michael Jackson, Marvin Gaye, Norman Connors, Vesta Williams, The Main Ingredient, Average White Band, Con Funk Shun, Loose Ends, Billy Griffin, Donny Hathaway, Bobby Womack, Rufus, Krystol, Shadow, Melissa Manchester, Minnie Riperton...in short, you name a soul band and Leon Ware has had some involvement at one stage!
+Quincy Jones, Michael Jackson, Marvin Gaye, Norman Connors, Vesta Williams, The Main Ingredient, Average White Band, Con Funk Shun, Loose Ends, Billy Griffin, Donny Hathaway, Bobby Womack, Rufus, Krystol, Shadow, Melissa Manchester, Minnie Riperton...in short, there is hardly a soul band that Leon Ware has not had some involvement at one stage!

-He released the excellent 'Taste The Love' set, in 1996, for the UK based Expansion label.
-There followed a U.K. tour.
+He released the excellent 'Taste The Love' set, in 1996, for the U.K. based Expansion label, which was folowed by a U.K. tour.

 He is still writing, with some material still un-released.